django-cms/django-filer/README-Finder.md

 pip install --no-deps -e .
 ```

 The new version of **django-filer** requires Django-5.2 or later.
-Since this currently is not
+Since this hasn't been
-released, you have to install the current development version of Django from GitHub as well.
+released yet, you have to install the latest development version of Django from GitHub as well.

 The new version of **django-filer** currently has only been tested with SQLite and Postgres, but
 should also work on MariaDB and MySQL.